 Cover the entire pumpkin including the sides with Smooth Finish Paintable Coating.
 Let it completely dry.
-Lightly sand the coating with fine grit sandpaper.
-Remove excess coating.
+Lightly sand the coating with fine-grit sandpaper.
+Remove the excess coating.

-Start painting the pumpkin with the darkest color, in this case dark blue.
-Wet a paintbrush by dipping it into water and then into the acrylic paint.
-Wipe excess of on a paper towel to dilute the paint and make it thin like watercolor.
+Start painting the pumpkin with the darkest color, in this case, dark blue.
+Wet a paintbrush by dipping it into the water and then into the acrylic paint.
+Wipe excess off with a paper towel to dilute the paint and make it thin like watercolor.

 Paint the rounded ridges of your pumpkin first.
 Let the paint dry for a few minutes. paint over the blue with white paint diluted with water.
 Once you get your pumpkin to the correct color.
 Let the paint dry for an hour.

-Hot glue a small piece of jute twine to the back of the foam pumpkin, hang on your door and that’s it!
-You got the latest trend with out having to know how to paint with watercolor!
+Hot glue a small piece of jute twine to the back of the blue pumpkin door hanger, place on your door and that’s it!
+You got the latest trend without having to know how to paint with watercolor!

 I hope you have enjoyed this tutorial for this painted pumpkin door hanger.
 It is a super easy way to bing fall to your door this season.